chrislzm/BackInStock/README.md

 ## Components

-This application consists of three components:
+This application is composed of three components:

-1. [Frontend](FrontEnd) - Widget that allows a customer to request a back in stock notification on your website.
+1. [Frontend](FrontEnd) - Allows a customer to request a back in stock notification on your website.
 2. [Notification Service](NotificationService) - Emails notifications to customers when products are back in stock.
 3. [Database REST API](RestApi) - CRUD API that stores all notification data:
-    * FrontEnd - Creates new notifications in this database
+    * **Frontend** creates new notifications in this database
-    * Notification Service - Reads and updates this database's notifications
+    * **Notification Service** reads from and updates this database

 ## Prerequisites

-1. Ecommerce website (for the Frontend)
+1. Ecommerce website
-2. API access to your ecommerce platform (for the Notification Service)
+2. API access to your ecommerce platform
+3. SMTP email account
-2. Virtual private server or better (for the Database REST API)
+4. Virtual private server or better

 ## Installing & Deploying